 She spent years with the Dallas Museum of Art in positions that ranged from volunteer to Membership Assistant.
 In 2003, she was hired by the Nasher Sculpture Center to serve as Membership Manager for this internationally known start-up.
 But working for a start-up organization in a public facing position, while valuable experience, was not her ultimate career goal.
-She wanted to share her knowledge with others.
+She wanted to be an instructor and help others reach their potential.

 Ooley returned to the University of North Texas to earn her Masters in Fine Art under the tutelage of Ana Lopez and master enamelist, Harlan Butt in 2011.
-She has been creating courses and teaching adults for the last 8 years and has recently formed a non-profit gallery, Thoughtful Hands, that promotes artists working with sustainable materials and processes.
+She has been creating courses and teaching adults for the last 9 years and has recently formed a non-profit, Thoughtful Hands, which promotes artists working with sustainable materials and processes.

 What Ooley has Achieved